Paroxysmisch/genome-assembly/dissertation/main.typ

   figure(image("graphics/chr19_tangle.png"), caption: [
     Transitive edges
   ]), <tangle>,
   caption: [The figures show common artifacts in overlap graphs generated from real read data, taken from human chromosome 19 (a, b) and 21 (c).
-Note that these are the very same overlap graphs that are successfully simplified and resolved by our work.
-Graphs visualized via @graphia.],
+Note that these are the very same overlap graphs that are successfully simplified and resolved by our work (visualized via Graphia @graphia).],
   label: <full>,
 )]

 == Related work
 Deep learning has successfully addressed various genome assembly challenges, often resulting in state-of-the-art results across multiple sub-tasks.
 Neural networks have been applied to improve basecalling @neural-basecalling, which is the computational process by which the raw electrical signals output by the sequencing hardware are converted into the nucleotide sequences called reads.
 This improves the quality of the reads, reducing errors in the overlap graph subsequently generated.
-Transformer encoder @transformer-paper models have been used for sequence correction @neural-consensus, vastly enhancing assembly contiguity, gene completeness, base accuracy, and reducing false gene duplications and variant calling (identifying differences between the sequenced and reference genome) errors.
+Transformer encoder models @transformer-paper have been used for sequence correction @neural-consensus, vastly enhancing assembly contiguity, gene completeness, base accuracy, and reducing false gene duplications and variant calling (identifying differences between the sequenced and reference genome) errors.

 Prior work has used @gnn:pl to neurally executed common graph algorithms @neural-graph-algorithms, including the @tsp @tsp-gnn and Hamiltonian Path @inter-homo-gnn (which can be reduced to @tsp in polynomial time) problem.
 We cannot simply use state-of-the-art neural Travelling Salesman solvers (like the use of Graph Transformers @tsp-graph-transformer) due to the size of overlap graphs (thousands of edges and millions of nodes) being much larger than those used during research for creating these models.
 Secondly, these models utilize node coordinate information that is not available in the overlap graph.
 Lastly, these models assume the input graphs are error-free---this is not true for overlap graphs.

-The neural execution paradigm has also been successful in simulating some of the deterministic simplification algorithms used on the overlap graph, including transitive edge, dead-end/tip, and bubble removal, showcasing the potential of @gnn:pl for artifact resolution in overlap graphs (more precisely, the layout phase of the @olc algorithm, detailed in @sec:olc).
+The neural execution paradigm has also been successful in simulating some of the deterministic simplification algorithms used on the overlap graph, including transitive edge, dead-end/tip, and bubble removal @step-neural-genome-assembly, showcasing the potential of @gnn:pl for artifact resolution in overlap graphs (more precisely, the layout phase of the @olc algorithm, detailed in @sec:olc).
 Importantly, building on this, and the framework laid out by neural @tsp solving @tsp-gcn, @gnn:pl have been employed for direct artifact resolution in overlap graphs @lovro, without trying to replicate the result of a fixed existing algorithm, or heuristic.
 This was shown to improve assembly contiguity, and reduce mismatches and indels (erroneous insertions/deletions) in the reconstructed genome.

 == Aims
 While previous work @lovro has paved the way to replace the combination of algorithms and heuristics traditionally used during the layout phase of the @olc algorithm, this project aims to build on these advancements with three aims: